Tennessee vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 27, 2021

 - Tennessee and its opponents have gone over the current 63.5-point total in six of 11 games this season.

-- Vanderbilt and its opponents have combined to score more than 63.5 points in two games this season.
+- Vanderbilt's games have gone over 63.5 points in two opportunities this season.

-- Saturday's over/under is 9.9 points higher than the combined 53.6 PPG average of the two teams.
+- The two teams combine to average 53.6 points per game, 9.9 less than the over/under in this contest.

-- This contest's total is 0.4 points more than the 63.1 these two squads combine to allow per game this season.
+- The 63.1 combined points per game that these two squads have allowed this season are 0.4 fewer than the 63.5 over/under in this contest.

 - The Volunteers and their opponents score an average of 61.8 points per game, 1.7 fewer than Saturday's total.